netdata/netdata/docs/tutorials/longer-metrics-storage.md

 dashboard and look at the bottom-right corner of the interface.
 You'll find a sentence similar to the following:

 > Every second, Netdata collects 1,938 metrics, presents them in 299 charts and monitors them with 81 alarms.
 Netdata is
-> using 25 MB of memory on **saguaro** for 1 hour, 6 minutes and 36 seconds of real-time history.
+> using 25 MB of memory on **netdata-linux** for 1 hour, 6 minutes and 36 seconds of real-time history.

-On my system, the round-robin database is using 25 MB of RAM to store just over an hour's worth of data (3996 seconds, to be exact) for nearly 2,000 metrics.
+On this desktop system, using a Ryzen 5 1600 and 16GB of RAM, the round-robin databases uses 25 MB of RAM to store just over an hour's worth of data for nearly 2,000 metrics.

 To increase the `history` option, you need to edit your `netdata.conf` file and increase the `history` setting.
 In most installations, you'll find it at `/etc/netdata/netdata.conf`, but some operating systems place it at